LunarG/gfxreconstruct/USAGE_desktop.md

   --sync                Synchronize after each queue submission with vkQueueWaitIdle.
   --remove-unsupported  Remove unsupported extensions and features from instance
                         and device creation parameters.
+  --validate            Enables the Khronos Vulkan validation layer when replaying a Vulkan
+                        capture or the Direct3D debug layer when replaying a DX capture.
   -m <mode>             Enable memory translation for replay on GPUs with memory
                         types that are not compatible with the capture GPU's memory types.
 Available modes are: